alvaromurillo/reviews-tool/README.md

 3. Make your changes
 4. Add tests
 5. Run linting and tests
-6. Submit a pull request
+6. Submit a pull request# trigger ci